martinescardo/HoTT-UF-Agda-Lecture-Notes/INSTALL.md

 #### Standard Agda installation
 This section describes the standard way to install Agda 2.6.0.
-If this does not work, then please try the instruction using Git.
+If this does not work, then please try the instructions using Git.
 ```bash
 $ cd ~/mgs-2019
 $ mkdir agda